-We believe that diversity of all kinds enables us to better understand ourselves and others, value multiple truths, practice advocacy and allyship, and take action toward creating a more just and equitable world.
+We believe that diversity of all kinds enables us to better understand ourselves and others, value multiple lived experiences, practice advocacy, and become co-conspirators and activists toward creating a more just and equitable world.

 We define diversity as inclusive of race, ethnicity, socioeconomic status, gender identity, sexual orientation, family structure, neurodiverse learning styles, age, ability, nationality, immigration status, physical appearance, religion, belief systems, language, and more.
 A diverse, inclusive, and respectful community enhances the academic and emotional intelligence of all students and lays the foundation for them to make a change in meaningful and mindful ways.

 For more on diversity and inclusion at CDS, please refer to the resources in the sidebar.

 The Committee on Inclusion and Diversity (COID) was created by the CDS Board of Trustees during the 2006–2007 school year with a goal of ensuring a diverse CDS community and providing strategic direction.

 Members of the faculty and staff also form a COID group.
 The focus is on achieving goals set by the board and developed independently by engaging with the entire CDS community to create an environment where all people can feel safe, visible, and valued.